navin5556/hashicorp-naveen/terraform/Hands-On Labs/Section 06 - Interact with Terraform Modules/04 - Terraform_Module_Scope.md

 Deciding what infrastructure to include is the one of the most challenging aspects about creating a new Terraform module.

-Modules should be opinionated and designed to do one thing well.
-If a module's function or purpose is hard to explain, the module is probably too complex.
-When initially scoping your module, aim for small and simple to start.
+Make sure modules have a clear purpose and do their job well.
+If a module's role is difficult to explain, it's likely too complicated.
+When you first plan your module, try to keep it small and straightforward.

 - Task 1: Resources within Child Modules
 - Task 2: Scoping Module Inputs and Outputs